Chilean Playing Cards

 Early Chilean playing cards were based upon Spanish models imported directly from Spain or else, during the eighteenth and nineteenth centuries, from Italy (see more →).
 The Chilean printer Gandarillas emigrated to Argentina and in 1815 produced cards there based upon the Spanish National pattern.
 It is not known whether he published more cards on his return to Chile in 1817.
 Likewise the Italo-Chilean printer Quercia y Possi also set up business in Buenos Aires in 1815, producing a pack based on newer Spanish designs of the day.

+Some Spanish-suited playing cards made on rawhide and used by Chilean Mapuche Indians can be seen in the Museo de América in Madrid.
 Some interesting playing cards hand-made by Patagonian Indians during the nineteenth century are preserved in the Museo de Santiago.
 The Museo Chileno de Arte Precolombino website mentions playing cards manufactured by Tehuelche indians from guanaco hide, which were called berrica or birk...
 Así mismo destaca el juego de naipes, al que llamaron berrica o birk, asimilado del contacto con los barcos de paso o por la movilidad que les otorgó el caballo.
 Manejaron tanto la baraja española como la inglesa, pero especialmente la adornada con sus propios motivos.
 Las hacían con cuero de guanaco, de un tamaño de unos 8 x 5 centímetros.

 During the late nineteenth century Belgian playing cards were exported to South America (including Chile) by Glénisson, Van Genechten, Brepols & Dierckx and others.
 Playing cards recovered from the saltpetre workers from Northern Chile include a number of decks imported from Italy and Spain.